Openhab-Nodes/website/content/en/userguide/addons.md

 An Inbox Thing is a pre-configured Thing.
 You may at any time create a Thing manually and enter the required configuration.
 This is usually not required or recommended, except for addons that do not support discovery.
 An example is the KNX addon.

 Head to <a class="demolink" href="">Things</a> and find "Add Thing" on the left side menu.
 You will be asked for the unique *Thing* ID (`uid`) that will be used to identify the *Thing* in Rules, logs and metrics.
 Additionally the Thing type and a title need to be entered as well as whatever configuration values are required.

-Some *Things* want you to also configure (additional) Thing Channels.
-You will find an "Add Channel" link on the Thing configuration page if that is the case.
-The respective addon documentation will explain the details.